 What can we do to improve this situation?

 There are three recommendations in the webinar: the contraceptive pill, without a stopweek; SSRIs for mood symptoms and speaking to your psychiatrist about a temporary higher dose of ADHD meds for this week.
-As Prof. Kooij points out – this approach has not been studied, so there is no official evidence that it works.
+As Dr. Kooij points out – this approach has not been studied, so there is no official evidence that it works.